sjchakrav/speEDM/README.md

 ## Description

-Search for your favorite artists and follow them to get all the newest tracks.
+Search for your favorite artists and follow them to get all the newest tracks with one simple user dashboard.
+The application uses Spotify and Soundcloud's respective APIs.

 ## Background

-One week project for the Flatiron School.
+Built at the Flatiron School.

 ## Author

+Sanjay Chakravorty
 Brian Choy

-Sanj Chakravorty

 ## License